 Being pulled along at high speeds on choppy waters with a group of friends, what could be more of an exhilarating and exciting activity than banana boating?

-What precautions should I take when on a banana boat?
+What precautions should you take when on a banana boat?

 The objective of banana boating is for the driver of the power boat in front to purposely dislodge anyone trailing behind.
 The end result is that many, if not all of the participants will fall into in the water at one point or another.
 You can take adequate precautions by doing the following: